OberstKrueger/www-oberstkrueger-com/report/books-i-have-read/index.md

 - Bartle, Richard - MMOs from the Outside In: The Massively-Multiplayer Online Role-Playing Games of Psychology, Law, Government, and Real Life
 - De Grey, Aubrey - Ending Aging: The Rejuvenation Breakthroughs That Could Reverse Human Aging in Our Lifetime
-- Dodrill, Christine - Musings from Within
 - Huang, Andrew - The Hardware Hacker: Adventures in Making and Breaking Hardware
 - Iaso, Xe - Closed Projects
+- Iaso, Xe - Musings from Within
 - Kaku, Michio - The Future of Humanity: Terraforming Mars, Interstellar Travel, Immortality, and Our Destiny Beyond Earth
 - Kakuzō, Okakura - The Book of Tea
 - Kondo, Marie - The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing